Alessandro-Dodon/pyvar/functions/README.md

 - Function to obtain a single returns vector for univariate analysis VaR?
 So from portfolio you can plug in directly the vector of returns to univariate VaR models

 - Verify behavior of the functions in py scripts (e.g. plots)

+- Merge the 2 types of corr models?
+Or not?